RyanQuey/khmer_speech_to_text/readme.md

 4. Set the firebase api key in that firebase.js file
 5. Setup firebase using the firebase CLI (at a minimum will have to do: `firebase use default`)
 6. Then run `npm run local`
 7. Make sure to also start the [Python API](https://github.com/RyanQuey/python-heroku-khmer-speech-to-text) locally, or else you can read transcripts, but not do any uploads.
-Alternatively, just set the endpoint in [index.js](https://github.com/RyanQuey/khmer_speech_to_text/blob/master/src/index.js#L42) to point to our production endpoint, assuming you have access and permissions.
 8. In order to sign up, your email will have to be whitelisted in our firestore db.
 Or of course you could setup your own firestore db and run the whole thing on your own.

 # Deploying